This content is for informational and educational purposes only. Always consult a qualified healthcare provider.

 Emotional Health

-Emotional health is different from mental health, although they support each other.
-Emotional health is about understanding your feelings, expressing them in a healthy way, and dealing with difficult situations without harming yourself or others.
+Emotional health is different from mental health, although they do support each other.
+It is about understanding your feelings, expressing them in a healthy way, and dealing with difficult situations without hurting yourself or others.

 This includes heartbreak, conflicts with friends or partners, disappointment, anger, or frustration.
-Good emotional health keeps you steady, calm, and mindful.
+Good emotional health keeps you steady, calm, and aware of what you’re feeling.

 For guidance that strengthens emotional balance, start with: